Edgenius/PlatoDocSite/content/form-builder/online-web-form-builder/p20-editing-options.md

 +++
-title = "Form Editing Options" weight = 40
+title = "FORM EDITING OPTIONS" weight = 40
 description = "PlatoForms gives you full control over the way you edit and build your PDF forms. "
 +++

-# FORM EDITING OPTIONS

 To access the form editing options, click the ***+Add*** button in the *Tools* menu, then select *Edit Options* from the drop-down menu.